softwaremill/mqperf/README.md

 curl -XPOST -d'{"testId":"test","testLengthSeconds":10,"msgsPerSecond":10,"msgSizeBytes":100,"batchSizeSend":1,"batchSizeReceive":1,"maxSendInFlight":1,"mqConfig":{"hosts":"broker:29092","topic":"mqperf-test","acks":"-1","groupId":"mqperf","commitMs":"1000","partitions":"10","replicationFactor":"1"}}' http://localhost:8080/init
 ```

+### PostgresMQ

+Note, that to get best test result you should run it for a few minutes (10-15).
+It is because if `pg_stats` on
+`jobs` table suggests that there are enough random values in the table that meet `select ... where next_delivery <= $now...limit $limit`
+query, then seqScan is used instead of IndexScan.
+The total cost of fetching required number of sequential blocks from db
+is less than that of fetching the index blocks first and then the corresponding data blocks.
+As a result you will get
+increase of receiver rate, like: https://snapshots.raintank.io/dashboard/snapshot/3QsM6PbLBB77NyDaW5to2D67K5c4r2Wd

 ## Working with AWS cluster

 0. Using `aws configure` set credentials and region (e.g. eu-central-1)